 Payment: Payment is due when your pet leaves the hospital.
 In cases where pets are admitted to hospital for procedures or for treatment, a 50% deposit is required at the time of admission.
 The vet will go through the estimated costs with you at the initial appointment and throughout hospitalisation.
 U-Vet does not offer payment plans, however, Vet Pay offers payment plans – approval is required.

-After discharge from the hospital
+After discharge from the hospital:

-Is a diagnostic procedure that allows the assessment of some internal organs, via natural openings (such as the mouth or nose).
+Endoscopy is a diagnostic procedure that allows the assessment of some internal organs, via natural openings (such as the mouth or nose).
 An endoscope is a sophisticated fibreoptic camera, with which the surface of internal organs can be examined, photographed or videotaped.